lukaswenzl/astrometry/README.md

 astrometry sample_images/sample_file.fits -ra 16.65733  -dec 3.54336
 ```

 If the header is missing the projection you can specify it directly as follows.
-Note that None is found it assumes genomic projection (TAN).
+Note that if None is found it assumes genomic projection (TAN).
 If this is incorrect the fit will fail.
 Also do NOT put the RA---TAN within quotation marks.

 ```
 astrometry sample_images/sample_file.fits -proj1 RA---TAN -proj2 DEC--TAN